-Return to Throwing Program
+Return to throwing

-TRIA (Bloomington) offers a comprehensive program, which includes collaboration between your physician, physical therapist and athletic trainer.
+TRIA offers a comprehensive program, which includes collaboration between your physician, physical therapist and athletic trainer.
 A biomechanical video analysis of your throwing motion is recommended as a part of the return to throwing program.
 Mechanical dysfunctions commonly result in recurrent injury.
 Schedule your appointment with the TRIA physical therapy department to get back on the field pain-free.

 - Initial evaluation: history, interview, physical examination, and initiation of treatment